🌲Fine PineView Test Lab

 Week 4: Complete Transition

 Move to 100% pine litter.
 Monitor for the first few days to ensure your cat is using the box normally.
+The test lab publishes the transition difficulty scores behind this guidance.

 💡 Tips for Success